 He has his work cut out for him.
 His controversial predecessor Joseph Kabila—who had governed since succeeding his assassinated father in 2001—is credited for bringing an end to what is commonly referred to as the “Great African War,” a conflict that claimed up to 6 million lives, either as a direct result of fighting or because of disease and malnutrition.
-However, he did little to improve the lives of people who survived the war: over 60% of the country’s 77 million population still live on less than two dollars a day.
-With 80 million hectares of arable land and over a thousand minerals and valuable metals under its surface, the Democratic Republic of the Congo has the potential to become one of the richest African nations and a driver of growth for the entire continent according to the World Bank.
-Political instability and endemic corruption continue to frustrate that potential.
+However, he did little to improve the lives of people who survived the war: over 60% of the country’s 89 million population still live on less than two dollars a day.
+With 80 million hectares of arable land, over a thousand minerals and valuable metals under its surface and a citizen median age of just 17, the Democratic Republic of the Congo—the World Bank says—has the potential to become one of the richest African nations and a driver of growth for the entire continent.
+Political instability, endemic corruption and now the coronavirus pandemic continue to frustrate that potential.

 2. Central African Republic (CAR)

-For the first time since its independence from France in 1960, in 2016 the Central African Republic has a democratically elected a president: former mathematics professor and prime minister Faustin Archange Touadéra, who campaigned as a peacemaker who could bridge the divide between the Muslim minority and the Christian majority.
-While his successful election has been seen as an important step towards national reconstruction, with about 75% of the population living below the poverty line the path to recovery will be very long.
+For the first time since its independence from France in 1960, in 2016 the Central African Republic has democratically elected a president: former mathematics professor and prime minister Faustin Archange Touadéra, who campaigned as a peacemaker who could bridge the divide between the Muslim minority and the Christian majority.
+While his successful election has been seen as an important step towards national reconstruction, with about 75% of the population living below the poverty line and large swaths of the country still controlled by anti-government rebels and militia groups the path to recovery is still very long.

-Growth has already picked up, driven by the timber industry and a revival of both agricultural and mining sector.
+Growth, however, has somewhat already picked up, driven by the timber industry and a revival of both agricultural and mining sectors.
 The economy is also benefitting from the partially resumed sale of diamonds, which were found to be funding inter-religious armed groups and placed under international embargo in 2013.
-So far, the government has struggled to restore sales and has seen only a fraction of the revenues it once did.
+Yet, the government has struggled to restore sales and has seen only a fraction of the revenues it once did.

 Current International Dollars: 727 | Click To View GDP & Economic Data